 Becky works in Production Accounts in Film and TV and has previously worked at political publishers Lawrence & Wishart and as a freelance events producer for organisations including the TUC and the Amiel & Melburn Trust.

 Becky brings to the PIRC board financial and budgeting understanding, as well as a decade of experience working and volunteering across the not-for-profit sector.
-Becky has an MA in International Studies & Diplomacy from SOAS and is an active member of the Scottish Green Party.
+Becky has an MA in International Studies from SOAS and is an active member of the Scottish Green Party.

 She brings substantial experience of management, human resource policies and practice and wider organisational issues—both large scale and individual—and is passionate about ensuring that organisations support and engage their workers.

-Joe is the Head of Housing and Land at the New Economics Foundation, worked at Asylum Aid, a legal and support organisation for refugees and asylum seekers, and at Brent Community Law Centre, a grassroots human rights NGO.
-Alongside his work at NEF, Joe is in the final year of his PhD looking at the privatisation of social housing in London.
+Joe is a Project Manager at the Rosa Luxemburg Stiftung’s London Office, working on economic justice.
+Previously he was Head of Housing and Land at the New Economics Foundation, worked at Asylum Aid, a legal and support organisation for refugees and asylum seekers, and at Brent Community Law Centre, a grassroots human rights NGO.
+Alongside his work at NEF, Joe recently completed a PhD looking at the privatisation of social housing in London.

 Outside of work he is an activist with the London Renters Union, helping their work to build the collective power of renters.

 Emmanuelle (she/her) is a Policy and Campaigns Manager at human rights organisation Liberty where she works across policing, protest, surveillance and technology.
 She has appeared across tv and radio discussing racial justice and non-policing solutions to social issues, and has written for Red Pepper, Gal-dem, and Huck magazine amongst others.